 In Alabama, there are three options under which you can legally homeschool.
 Note that church schools and private schools can establish their own policies for teacher qualification, days of instruction, and required school subjects.

 Option 1: Homeschooling with a church school:

 A church school offers instruction in grades K–12 or any combination thereof, including preschool, through onsite or home programs, and is operated as a ministry of a local church, group of churches, denomination, and/or association of churches that does not receive any state or federal funding.
 A home may be the location where a child receives instruction as a student attending a church school.
-A parent may establish a church school in the home, or the home may be an extension of an existing church school.

 To homeschool under this option, you must take the following steps:

 The Christian Home Education Fellowship (CHEF) of Alabama has compiled a list of church schools that enroll homeschool students.
 That list is available on CHEF’s website here.
-Before your enroll your child in a church school, call the school office or browse their website to become familiar with their homeschool policy and to get answers to any questions you may have about fees, enrollment deadlines, etc.
+Before you enroll your child in a church school, call the school office or browse their website to become familiar with their homeschool policy and to get answers to any questions you may have about fees, enrollment deadlines, etc.

 When your child is first enrolled in a church school, you must notify the superintendent of your local public school by filing a church school enrollment form.
 The church school administrator may assist you in obtaining this form.
 This form must be signed by a parent or legal guardian and by the church school administrator.
 There is no requirement to file annually.